IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 Helmholtz free energy and transport properties are read into the external function library as AMPL NL-files.
 Basic parameters are read as a json file.

-Generating the expression and parameter files need is done via utilities provided by IDAES.
+Generating the expression and parameter files needed is done via utilities provided by IDAES.
 The parameter and expression files originate from a Python script and an optional json master parameter file.